justinmeiners/efficient-programming-with-components/14_binary_search.md

     This is a total ordering which I used for sorting, removing duplicates, and other algorithms in a very similar style to STL.
     Optimizing the number of comparisons made a large difference.

-[^shift-vs-divide]: Alex: Why a shift?
-We know it's non-negative.
-    I'm a penny pincher.
-    Maybe the compiler will automatically do it for `n / 2` maybe it will not.
-    Now it will.

 [lampson]: https://en.wikipedia.org/wiki/Butler_Lampson
 [braid-research]: https://github.com/justinmeiners/braid-rank-thesis